 My research uses methods from empirical economics and statistics to evaluate and personalize the targeting of health services and policies.
 I have a PhD from Columbia University, where I studied health and development economics, and a BS in mathematics from the University of Chicago.
 I have a primary appointment in the Department of Health System Design and Global Health at Mount Sinai and a secondary appointment in the Department of Genetics and Genomic Sciences.
-I am also affiliated with the Veterans Health Administration (New York Harbor), the Department of Medicine at Stanford University, and the Harvard Center for Primary Care.
+I am also affiliated with the Veterans Health Administration (New York Harbor) and Stanford University School of Medicine.

 I have a long-term interest in improving access to quality health care services for vulnerable populations.
 I was part of the team that started City Health Works in Harlem NY, a Robert Wood Johnson Foundation funded organization that employs community workers to deliver home health coaching and care coordination services to Medicaid beneficiaries.
 I was also previously a technologist in residence at Cornell Tech, where I helped design a digital nutrition application to scale-up access to registered dietician services under Prof. Deborah Estrin, who was named a MacArthur Fellow in 2018.
 In partnership with the largest microfinance institution in Haiti, I was part of the team that developed a community health entrepreneur program that has now been scaled up to reach millions of rural, low-income women and children.

 Baum A, Scarpa J, Bruzelius E, Tamler R, Basu S, & Faghmous J. (2017).
 Targeting weight loss interventions to reduce cardiovascular complications of type 2 diabetes: a machine learning-based post-hoc analysis of heterogeneous treatment effects in the Look AHEAD trial.
-The Lancet Diabetes & Endocrinology, 5(10), 808-815.
+The Lancet Diabetes & Endocrinology.

-Baum A, Barnett ML, Wisnivesky J, & Schwartz MD.
-(2019).
+Baum A, Barnett ML, Wisnivesky J, & Schwartz MD (2019).
 Association Between a Temporary Reduction in Access to Health Care and Long-term Changes in Hypertension Control Among Veterans After a Natural Disaster.
-JAMA Network Open, 2(11), e1915111-e1915111.
+JAMA Network Open.